NVIDIA/NVFlare/docs/quickstart.rst

     $ ./poc/site-2/startup/start.sh

-In one last terminal, start the admin:
+In one last terminal, start the admin client:

 .. code-block:: shell